The Uninvited (2003 film)

 The Uninvited, also known as A Table for Four, is a 2003 South Korean psychological horror film directed by Lee Soo-yeon.
+It follows Kang Jung-won (Park Shin-yang), an interior designer who begins seeing ghosts and teams up with narcoleptic Jung-yeon (Jun Ji-hyun) to uncover the reason behind their shared ability.
+The film was released on August 8, 2003.

 Plot

 Kang Jung-won (Park Shin-yang), an interior decorator, is overcome with inexplicable anxiety as his long-overdue wedding with Hee-eun (Yoo Sun) approaches.
 One evening, Jung-won falls asleep on the subway on his way home.
 He is barely able to wake up at the last station.
 As he comes round, he sees two young girls asleep on the seat next to him.
 He cannot wake them before he has to jump off as the train leaves the station.
 He arrives home to find that his wife-to-be has bought them a new metal dining table.

 The next day, Jung-won is working when he hears on the radio that two young girls were found poisoned on the subway.
 In the course of fitting some lights in a ceiling, he is hit by falling debris and cuts his forehead.
 After a trip to the hospital for some stitches, he goes home to find the two dead girls seated at his new dining table.

 Jung-won, who is now working on renovating a psychiatrist's office, bumps into Jung Yeon (Jun Ji-hyun), a patient on her way out of a therapy session.
 She has been receiving treatment after her friend, Moon Jung-sook (Kim Yeo-jin), killed both of their children a year earlier.
 Yeon has been going to all of Jung-soon's trials and suffering.
 Another accident leads to Jung-won taking Yeon back to his apartment where she too sees the apparition of the dead children.

 Having been tormented by nightmares and the hallucinations, Jung-won is desperate to find out something about the apparitions that haunt him.
 Yeon runs away refusing to help him, so he searches through the patients' records at the clinic to find out more about her.
 Using the information he succeeds in persuading her to help him uncover his past.
 Jung-won discovers that he had killed his father and sister.